 - Roughly two-thirds of homeless youth are male

-- Among homeless youth, the LBGTQ and Aboriginal communities are overrepresented
+- Among homeless youth, the LBGTQ2S+ and First Nations communities are overrepresented

 - 42% of homeless youth have been in the youth protection system